-Conclusions
+6 Conclusions

 Surface wind speed, PLRM wind speed and significant wave height (SWH), which are part of Level 2 Marine Ocean and Sea Ice Areas (SRAL-L2MA) also referred to as S3A\SR\2\WAT product of Sentinel-3A Radar Altimeter (SRAL) have been monitored and validated against the corresponding parameters from ECMWF Integrated Forecast System (IFS) and other altimeters.
-The period covers Cycle 018.
+The period covers Cycle 020.
 The data were obtained from the Copernicus Online Data Access (ODA) service of EUMETSAT.

 The impact of the processing chain IPF 6.03 which was implemented on October the 14th seems to be very small.
-However, the statistics show clearly that the IPF changes during November and December 2016 have more impact.
-The first happened in middle of November, another one at the end of November and the last is the implementation of the processing chain "SRAL/MWR L2 IPF (SM--2) Ver.
-06.05 (PB2.8)" on 5 December 2016.
+However, the statistics show clearly that the IPF changes during November and December 2016 (processing baseline PB 2.9) have more impact.
+The first happened in middle of November, another one at the end of November and the last is at the beginning of December 2016.
+The processing baseline PB 2.10 has a positive impact on wind speed.
+Later processing change of PB 2.12 does not seem to have any significant impact.